 Complex Sentence Syntax.
 Fact is, in those books Morphology, Sentence

-Syntax, and Complex Sentence Syntax are entangled together in a strange,
+Syntax, and Complex Sentence Syntax are entangled together into a strange,

 absurd, hermetical mess.